FirespriteLtd/website/site/content/careers/_index.md

 intro:
   about:
     - body: >-
-        Firesprite Games is comprised of over 130 developers from junior to senior career levels, representing a multitude of countries around the world.
-We all share a collective passion for video games and the pursuit of working together to develop amazing experiences for players everywhere.
+        We have developers from all experience levels and backgrounds representing countries around the world.
+We all share a collective passion for video games and the pursuit of pulling together to create amazing games.
       image:
         alt: Who we are
         src: /images/uploads/workingforus-about-culture.jpg
       title: Who we are
     - body: >-
-        Whether it's for our partner clients or for ourselves, we're committed to creating experiences on the latest gaming platforms from PC to Console platforms.
-We work with a variety of engines and toolchains to create AAA experiences.
+        Whether it's for our partner clients or for our own projects, we're committed to creating incredible experiences on the latest gaming platforms and technologies using the latest engines and tools to collaborate.
       image:
         alt: What we do
-        src: /images/uploads/workingforus-about-studio.jpg
+        src: /images/uploads/whatwedo-optimised.jpg
       title: What we do
     - body: >-
         Our studio is situated right in the vibrant heart of Liverpool city